 Can You Make Donuts In An Air Fryer?

 The answer is yes.
 Cooking in an air fryer is an amazing way to make flavorful desserts while minimizing the use of unhealthy oil.
-You can refer to this recipe for how to prepare the batter to make absolute mouth-watering fried donuts.
+You can refer to many air fryer recipes for meal prep with donuts to make absolute mouth-watering fried donuts.

 After you’ve done preparing the dough/batter, cover the donuts with a sheet of parchment paper.
 Spray the stain basket with cooking spray and set it to 350F.